vuejs/docs/src/guide/extras/web-components.md

 customElements.define('my-example', ExampleElement)
 ```

-If you wish to customize what files should be imported in custom element mode (for example treating _all_ SFCs as custom elements), you can pass the `customElement` option to the respective build plugins:
+If you wish to customize what files should be imported in custom element mode (for example, treating _all_ SFCs as custom elements), you can pass the `customElement` option to the respective build plugins:

 - [@vitejs/plugin-vue](https://github.com/vitejs/vite/tree/main/packages/plugin-vue#using-vue-sfcs-as-custom-elements)
 - [vue-loader](https://github.com/vuejs/vue-loader/tree/next#v16-only-options)